apache/cordova-android/test/README.md

 # under the License.
 #
 -->
-# Android Native Tests #
+# Android Native Tests

 These tests are designed to verify Android native features and other Android specific features.
+They currently are in disrepair, and don't pass / work on KitKat+ :(.

-## Initial Setup ##
+## Initial Setup

-There really isn't any manual setup to do.
-The ant script takes care of that.
+### Setting env vars

+Run:

+    ../bin/check_reqs

+Use the output to set your `ANDROID_HOME` and `JAVA_HOME` environment variables.

+### Adding `gradlew`

+Copy it from a freshly created project:

+    ../bin/create foo
+    (cd foo && cordova/build --gradle; cp -r gradlew gradle ..) rm -r foo

+### Robotium

-You don't even need to compile cordova-x.y.z.jar or copy it, because project.properties has a library reference to ../framework.
-However, Robotium has to be installed for the onScrollChanged tests to work correctly.
-It can be found at https://code.google.com/p/robotium/ and the jar should be put in the 'libs' directory'.
+Robotium has to be installed for the onScrollChanged tests to work correctly.
+It can be found at https://code.google.com/p/robotium/ and the jar should be put in the 'androidTests/libs' directory'.

+## Running

-To run manually from command line:
+To run manual tests:

-0. Build by entering `ant debug install`
-0. Run tests by clicking on "CordovaNativeTests" app icon on the device
+    ./gradlew installDebug

-To run from Eclipse:
+To run unit tests:

-0. Import Android project into Eclipse
-0. Ensure Project properties "Java Build Path" includes the lib/cordova-x.y.z.jar
-0. Create run configuration if not already created
-0. Run As -> Android JUnit Test

-## Automatic Runs ##

-Once you have installed the test, you can launch and run the tests automatically with the below command:

-    adb shell am instrument -w org.apache.cordova.test/android.test.InstrumentationTestRunner
+    ./gradlew connectedAndroidTest

+## Android Studio

+1. Use "Non-Android Studio Project" to import the `test` directory.
+2. Right click on the `junit` package in the left-side nav
+3. Select "Debug"`->`_The one with the Android icon_